zadjii-msft/PowerToys/src/modules/cmdpal/doc/initial-sdk-spec/initial-sdk-spec.md

 If an extension's own list page wants to implement a similar fallback mechanism
-- it's free to use `IDynamicListPage` to listen for changes to the query and have it's own ListItem it updates manually.
+- it's free to use `IDynamicListPage` to listen for changes to the query and have its own ListItem it updates manually.

 > [!IMPORTANT]
 > If your extension has top-level `FallbackCommandItem`s, then